 I doubt guys give it much thought; to be honest, I hardly do either.
-But if you’re spending time picking out some nice stuff to wear, why not take that one extra step to make sure the colors complement your complexion as well?
+But if you’re spending time picking out some nice clothes to wear, why not take that extra step to pick colors that look best with your skin tone?

 It’s important to experiment